tokkonopapa/WordPress-IP-Geo-Block/_codex/06. Dashboard/01. Validation rule settings/validation-rule-settings.md

 #### Bad signatures in query ####

-Specify malicious strings to be scanned from the requested query in order to block a malicious request.
+Specify malicious strings to be scanned from the requested [query][Query] in order to block a malicious request.
 This validation excludes the contents of comments and articles.

 #### Prevent malicious file uploading ####